jacobhumston/biggames.js/README.md

 # biggames.js

 Simple Node.js library for BIG Games public APIs.
+Such as the API for Pet Simulator 99.

-_Note: This package isn't finished yet.
-It fully works, however types have not be completed._
+_Note: Not all type definitions have been completed!_

 ## Install